 Built in 2007, the multi-function Newark, NJ, arena is just a short train or car ride from Manhattan and worth the trip for its top-tier bookings.
-The venue regularly presents concerts by a variety of pop and rock megastars, on the order of Bruce Springsteen and Justin Bieber, and hosts family events like ice shows, monster truck and circus shows, in addition to New Jersey Devils hockey games.
+The venue regularly presents concerts by a variety of pop and rock megastars, on the order of Bruce Springsteen and Fleetwood Mac, giving the area's other big stages like the Garden and Barclays Center a run for their money.

 |Venue name:||Prudential Center||Contact:|

 |Transport:||Travel: PATH train to Newark, NJ Transit Train to Newark or by car from five major highways|